XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 > Accounts get_account(xero_tenant_id, account_id)

-Allows you to retrieve a single chart of accounts
+Retrieves a single chart of accounts by using a unique account Id

 ### Example